imroc/req-website/content/en/docs/examples/build-sdk-quickly-with-req.md

 		SetCommonHeader("Accept", "application/vnd.github.v3+json").
 		// All GitHub API requests use the same base URL.
 		SetBaseURL("https://api.github.com").
-		// EnableDump at the request level in request middleware which dump content into
+		// Enable dump at the request level for each request, which dump content into
 		// memory (not print to stdout), we can record dump content only when unexpected
 		// exception occurs, it is helpful to troubleshoot problems in production.
-		OnBeforeRequest(func(c *req.Client, r *req.Request) error {
-			if r.RetryAttempt > 0 { // Ignore on retry.
-				return nil
-			}
-			r.EnableDump()
-			return nil
-		}).
+		EnableDumpEachRequest().
 		// Unmarshal all GitHub error response into struct.
-		SetCommonError(&APIError{}).
+		SetCommonErrorResult(&APIError{}).
 		// Handle common exceptions in response middleware.
 		OnAfterResponse(func(client *req.Client, resp *req.Response) error {
-			if err, ok := resp.Error().(*APIError); ok {
-				// Server returns an error message, convert it to human-readable go error. return err
+			if resp.Err != nil { // There is an underlying error, e.g. network error or unmarshal error. return nil
 			}
+			if apiErr, ok := resp.ErrorResult().(*APIError); ok {
+				// Server returns an error message, convert it to human-readable go error. resp.Err = apiErr
+				return nil
+			}
-			// Corner case: neither an error response nor a success response,
+			// Corner case: neither an error state response nor a success state response,
 			// dump content to help troubleshoot.
-			if !resp.IsSuccess() {
+			if !resp.IsSuccessState() {
 				return fmt.Errorf("bad response, raw dump:\n%s", resp.Dump())
 			}
 			return nil